Who is this article for?

 By default, Code42 automatically monitors for all file activity, and uses the options you select in rule settings as filters to alert only on matching activity to reduce noise.
 To view the default rule settings that Code42 automatically uses for the rule, click Show default criteria.

 The email addresses of the users who are automatically notified when activity that matches the rule is detected.
 Click Edit to update these addresses as needed.

 If you do not enter any email addresses, Code42 does not send any emails but still collects information about the file activity that triggers the alert.
 You can view these notifications in the Review Alerts table.

-Code42 automatically filters file events to alert you only about activity that occurs outside the domains, Slack workspaces, and cloud destinations you trust.
+Code42 automatically filters file events to alert you only about activity that occurs outside the domains, URL paths, or Slack workspaces you trust.
 While Code42 still records all file activity (and you can view it in Forensic Search), you are not notified by alert rules for trusted events.